 Undergraduate students of the University with outstanding undergraduate records may be eligible to be accepted and enrolled in a combined baccalaureate and master's degree program.
 Such a program allows for the counting of up to 12 credits of graduate work toward the baccalaureate degree.

-A student who has achieved an overall Grade Point Average\ of may apply for early admission to a participating master's degree program by:
+A student who has achieved an overall Grade Point Average of

-- 3.5 after 64 semester hours.
+- 3.5 after 64 semester hours,

 - 3.4 after 80 semester hours,

 - 3.3 after 96 semester hours,

 - or 3.2 after 112 semester hours